pshdev0/dockermon/README.md

 # TODO
 * Add a Refresh button to clear all processes and refresh.
 * Add AWS key checking to see if they've cleared, and add an AWS button to refresh the keys
-* Add VPN connection status
+* Add VPN connection status - I think we can use `ping -c 3 websenseproxy.internal.ch`
 * Add search function
 * Add Dockermon refresh button to force a logs flush